 As per our sources after changing the banner style the problem seems to be okay.
 For that purpose, you have to go to settings > notifications > messages and then change the Banner style to persistent and added repeat alerts twice as an added reminder.
 After doing this your text notification issue will solve.

-If you are not receiving messages from certain contacts, then head over to the Messages app and make sure that the “Hide alerts” settings is turned off for the contact in question.
+If you are not receiving messages from certain contacts, then head over to the Messages app and make sure that the “Hide alerts” settings are turned off for the contact in question.

 - In short, Go to your conversation,